 Melt and Render the Wax

 Bring a large pot of water to a simmer, and carefully place your bundle of honeycomb inside.
-As the comb heats up, this will melt the wax and allow it to seep out of the cheesecloth.
+You may also consider using a beeswax melter to save your kitchen pots from any sticky residue.
+As the comb heats up, this will melt the wax and let it seep out of the cheesecloth.
 Use a pair of tongs to squeeze the cheesecloth and ensure you get as much beeswax out as possible.

 Cleaning the Beeswax